tsedio/tsed/docs/getting-started/migration-from-v6.md

 But this option can cause some issues or misunderstood:

 - When you change a location for a Controller/Service/Modules, the code isn't discovered as expected.
-It's normal, the server have default configuration like `**/services/**/*.ts`. if the code is outside of this pattern, the won't be loaded.
+It's normal, they server have default configuration like `**/services/**/*.ts`. if the code is outside of this pattern, the won't be loaded.
 - Performance issue.
 The global pattern have a huge impact on the server bootstrap!
 - Isn't compatible with Webpack or any bundler because the code imported dynamically.
 - Importing dynamically code using glob pattern in production may be a breach exploitable by hackers to inject code.